ZeusDavide/TAI_V3H/README.md

     or download the [zip file](https://github.com/ZeusDavide/TAI_V3H/archive/master.zip) manually.

 2. Get multi-view dataset:
-We provide the YaleB dataset "YaleB.mat" in this repository as an example.
+We provide the YaleB dataset "YaleB.mat" in this repository as an example (you can download it from [Google Drive](https://drive.google.com/file/d/1q9wMrKqXRJnbQAoMq0aG4tzZ4o7I5uzv/view)).
 For the other datasets in the experiments, please refer to the corresponding links or articles.

 3. Add the root folder to the Matlab path before running the scripts.